alesmit/mp.css/README.md

+# Note

+⚠️ This project is no longer maintained.
+We recommend better alternatives like [Tailwind CSS](https://tailwindcss.com/).

 # mp.css

 CSS utility classes for common use cases

 mp.css is a set of CSS classes which can be used to style elements in a fast way.
 Just because writing in the `style` attr is ugly :wink: